-The following table sets forth the aggregate fees billed by Deloitte, the Company's independent registered accounting firm, during fiscal 2022 and fiscal 2021:
+The following table sets forth the aggregate fees billed by Deloitte, the Company's independent registered accounting firm, during fiscal 2023 and fiscal 2022:

-DELOITTE FI FISCAL 2022 SCAL 2021
+DELOITTE FISCAL 2023 (\$) FISCAL 2022 (\$)

-Audit Fees(1) \$ 1,020,000 \$ 1,080,000
+Audit Fees (1) 965,000 1,020,000

-All other Fees(2) \$ 1,895 \$ 1,895
+All other Fees (2) 1,895 1,895

-Total \$ 1,021,895 \$ 1,081,895

-- (1) Audit fees represent fees billed or accrued for professional services rendered for the audit of MasterCraft Boat Holdings, Inc.'s annual financial statements, review of the interim condensed consolidated financial statements included in quarterly filings, and in fiscal 2021 and 2022, the evaluation and reporting on the effectiveness of the Company's internal controls over financial reporting, along with services that are normally provided by Deloitte in connection with statutory and regulatory filings or engagements. - (2) Other fees billed by Deloitte are for access to Deloitte's accounting research tools and subscription services.
+- Audit fees represent fees billed or accrued for professional services rendered for the audit of MasterCraft Boat Holdings, Inc.'s annual financial statements, review of the interim condensed consolidated financial statements included in quarterly filings, and the evaluation and reporting on the effectiveness of the Company's internal controls over financial reporting, along with services that are normally provided by Deloitte in connection with statutory and regulatory filings or engagements.
+Fiscal 2023 fees also included review of the recasting of financial information related to the sale of NauticStar and all related discontinuing operating activity. - (2) Other fees billed by Deloitte are for access to Deloitte's accounting research tools and subscription services.